Quick start

 Structural Invariants

-To determine the invariant of a particular type, Creusot considers both whether the user provided an explicit definition through the Invariant
+To determine the invariant of a particular type, Creusot considers:

 Here are some examples demonstrating structural invariants of various types: